DETAILED ACTION

 Buseth discloses in claim 17: The connector of claim 16, wherein a plurality of elastic bodies (34) are provided to correspond to a number of the plurality of opening/closing bodies (two each) to elastically support the plurality of opening/closing bodies, respectively.

-Buseth discloses in claim 18: The connector of claim 16, wherein when a cross-section of the connection passage, which is perpendicular to a flow direction of a fluid, is defined as a flow surface (surface of 18), the opening/closing bodies are configured to open or close different portions of the flow surface (upper and lower surface portions), respectively so that the plurality of opening/closing bodies open or close the flow surface.
+Buseth discloses in claim 18: The connector of claim 16, wherein when a cross-section of the connection passage, which is perpendicular to a flow direction of a fluid, is defined as a flow surface (surface of 18), the plurality of opening/closing bodies are configured to open or close different portions of the flow surface (upper and lower surface portions), respectively so that the plurality of opening/closing bodies open or close the flow surface.

 Wanner discloses in claim 19: (see at least annotated figure 1 below)